-Columbia’s commitment to preparing students for ministry in a global context is reflected in our broad approach to international education, which has emerged from dialogue with church leaders from around the world.
+Columbia Theological Seminary’s commitment to preparing students for ministry in a global context is reflected in our broad approach to international education, which has emerged from dialogue with church leaders from around the world.
 More than 70 percent of our Master of Divinity students study internationally as part of their Columbia education.
-Our international opportunities include:
+Our international programs include:

 For more information:

 Email International Programs Office or call 404-687-4618

 Learn more about some of our faculty serving international students:

 Whether you are an American citizen living abroad or a citizen of another country (including Canada), we are eager to provide you with information and resources that will help you with the admissions process and your transition to the United States and Columbia Theological Seminary.

 Below are more links to resources and information about related programs for students and scholars of all level.
 You may use the contact information at the top of this page to ask further questions at any time during the process.